themelis/LSTIDs_forecasting/README.md

 ```

 # Models
 We provide a forecasting model for each Digisonde station, i.e., Sopron, Juliusruh, Durbes, Ebro, trained over different time periods.
+All models are accessible through a corresponding notebook file that is named after the training and validation period of the model.

 # Notebooks

-Notebooks contain our proposed methodology.
+Notebooks are presented to load the TFT forecasting models.
+Available models per station are
+1. Dourbes
+2. Juliusruh
+3. Sopron
+4. Ebro

 ## Citation